aperricio/flatpik/README.md

 This is a work in progress; not finished at all.
 Coming soon.

-* Messages and info abount install progress.
+* Messages and info abount install progress (just one thread right now).
 * App icon for this.
 * Maybe: Uninstall button.